Defense Officer Personnel Management Act: Consolidation into DOPMA

 By the 1970s, Congress desired to consolidate the OPA and the OGLA as well as clarify other legislation governing officer management.
 The DOPMA, introduced by Senator Sam Nunn, combined many of the provisions of both the OPA and the OGLA.
-The DOPMA established a "sliding-scale" grade table, which authorized a relatively-higher number of field grade officers during periods of personnel reductions.
+The DOPMA established a "sliding scale" grade table, which authorized a relatively higher number of field grade officers during periods of personnel reductions.
 That makes promotion opportunities increase significantly during times of growth but decrease more slightly during drawdowns.

 Rules governing promotion

 The DOPMA "system" generally provides two opportunities to advance to the next rank.
 Officers typically will go before selection boards in cohorts based on the year they were commissioned.
-The majority of officers are promoted "in zone" (or "primary zone"); officers not selected will go before the next board ("above zone"), typically held a year later.
-Officers who are not selected "above zone" (twice fail promotion) are required to separate from the service; retire if eligible; or, by exception, continue to serve until retirement in their current grade but never again be considered for promotion.
+The majority of officers are promoted "in zone" (or in "primary zone"); officers not selected will go before the next board, typically held a year later; officers selected for promotion at this second board are considered to have been promoted "above zone."
+Officers who are not selected for promotion "above zone" (i.e., who are denied promotion by two consecutive boards) are required to separate from the service; retire if eligible; or, by exception, continue to serve until retirement in their current grade but never again be considered for promotion.
 At the discretion of the services, a small number of promotions may go to exceptional officers ("below zone") who are promoted one or two years ahead of their cohort.

 Congress desired "due course" officers (those selected in the primary zone) to be promoted within set windows based on time served in the current grade and cumulative years of service.
 While not specified in the DOPMA, Department of Defense policy established targets for selection to the next grade as a percentage from the surviving cohort.
 Desired promotion rates and reporting requirements of service board results are regularly published by Department of Defense.
 Current promotion guidelines are as follows:

 The DOPMA was designed to apply to "line" officers and made specific exceptions for military lawyers, doctors, nurses, and other professionals.
-Such officers tend to be managed in significantly-different ways, based on custom requirements.
+Such officers tend to be managed in significantly different ways, based on custom requirements.